Resilience means the ability to cope with misfortunes and other unplanned events in life and adapt to them.

 If a child starts to believe he is not good at something because he failed at it, use the following script.

 “Failure hurts.
 But it’s not because there’s something wrong with you.
 It’s because your skills were not enough to have passed.
 And you know what?
 You can always improve your skills with practice.
-If you are going to set your mind upon it and work hard, you will do better.
+If you are going to set your mind to it and work hard, you will do better.

 I am here to help you with what you need.”